Trump will return to a dinner celebrating the press corps he often attacks

 By Brian Stelter, CNN

-(CNN) — In the same way that President Donald Trump’s second term is like any other, this weekend’s White House Correspondents’ Dinner will be unlike any other.
+(CNN) — In the same way that President Donald Trump’s second term is unlike any other, this weekend’s White House Correspondents’ Dinner will be unlike any other.

 Trump will be attending the gala for the first time as president and speaking before thousands of journalists and politicos — leaving attendees to wonder what he’ll say and how the room will react.